 Parents should document conversations.
 FAPE has to be provided to the student and if the parent feels that there is a denial of FAPE, there are dispute resolution strategies that can help IEP teams resolve conflicts.

 - Contingency learning plan identifies the child’s needs, taking into consideration parent concerns around virtual learning.

 - The contingency learning plan explains what events will trigger the implementation of the contingency learning plan.
 Possible triggering events may include:

-- The district is placed in Phase 1, 2 or 3 either by executive order or community decision
+- The district is moved to virtual instruction by executive order or community decision

 - A parent chooses to keep the child home due to health and safety issues